jertel/vuegraf/README.md

 # Overview

 Vuegraf is a simple Python-based program that will fetch metrics provided by your home's electrical panel usage, via the [Emporia Vue](https://emporiaenergy.com "Emporia's Homepage") system, and store the metrics into your own InfluxDB.
-When paired with Grafana, and the included Grafana dashboard, you'll be able to:
+When paired with Grafana you'll be able to:
-* view your energy usage across all circuits on a single graph
+* View your energy usage across all circuits on a single graph
-* create alerts to notify when certain energy usage thresholds are exceeded
+* Create alerts to notify when certain energy usage thresholds are exceeded

-This project is not affiliated with emporia energy company.
+This project is not affiliated with _emporia energy_ company.

 # Dependencies